 Start with an easy plant that does not require a lot of light or attention.
 I would suggest a snake plant or a pothos.
 These are hardy and require little indirect light.
 Buy yourself a nice pot, WITH a drainage hole in the bottom, that’s a little larger than the plastic plant container your pot comes in, and a bag of organic soil.

 When repotting, make sure there’s a good base of fresh soil at the bottom to give the roots room to grow.
 Add in plant, hold in place, fill around with fresh soil.
 Press soil into place gently with fingers.
 Water in sink, SLOWLY.
-(I’ve made that mistake many times, and it just makes a mess getting the soil all down the pot).
+(I’ve made the mistake of watering too fast, many times, and it just makes a mess getting the soil all down the pot).

 *Make sure snake plant is in a pot with drainage.
 Water when soil is completely dry to the touch, about every 7-10 days, in sink, until it water seeps out of bottom.